 RULE 8

-Decisions of the Committee shall be made by a majority of the government members present and voting.
+Decisions of the Committee shall be made by a simple majority of the government members present and voting.

 RULE 9

 In the event of any matter arising which has not been foreseen by the present Rules, the pertinent rules of the United Nations Economic and Social Commission for Asia and the Pacific shall be applied.